 Any damage caused to your vehicle due to another motorist who has no insurance can be claimed under this coverage.
 In the case of injury or death of passenger or damage to your car, that could be claimed for compensation.

 What Are The Optional Coverage Available For Car Insurance

 Apart from the standard coverage, you may also purchase some optional coverage as follows:

 Any kind of damage to your car due to specified perils on your policy will be covered.
-These include theft, riots, fire, lightning, hail and storm.
+These include theft, riots, fire, lightning, hail, and storm.
 Falling off aircraft parts, sinking, and many other perils when listed on the auto insurance policy.

 This coverage is for damages due to collision with another vehicle or object or rolling over of the vehicle.
 The other object may include a trailer attached to the car and covered by the insurance policy.
-The damage caused may be due to impact with the ground or any object on the ground.
-Your decision to add collision to your auto policy may depend on the maximum amount your insurer may pay you when you claim for at fault accident.
+The damage caused may be due to impact on the ground or any object on the ground.
+Your decision to add collision to your auto policy may depend on the maximum amount your insurer may pay you when you claim for a fault accident.
 And the car gets totaled.

-All Perils is a mix of comprehensive and collision coverage on your policy.
+All Peril is a mix of comprehensive and collision coverage on your policy.
 It also allows you to claim when someone in your household steals your car that is on the policy.
 Or if a staff who drives, repairs or uses your car and steals it.
 For example, a garage worker who under the pretext of driving your car gets away with it.